 We offer two levels of basic blood testing before surgery, which we will go over with you when you bring your pet in.
 Our doctors prefer the more comprehensive screen, because it gives them the most information to ensure the safety of your pet.
 For geriatric or ill pets, additional blood tests, electrocardiograms, or x-rays may be required before surgery as well.

-For some surgeries, such as spays and neuters, we use absorbable sutures underneath the skin.
+For some surgeries, such as spays, we use absorbable sutures underneath the skin.
 These will dissolve on their own and do not need to be removed later.
 Some surgeries, especially tumor removals, do require skin sutures or staples.
 With either type of suture, you will need to keep an eye on the incision for swelling or discharge.
 Most dogs and cats do not lick excessively or chew at the incision, but this is an occasional problem you will also need to watch for.
 If there are sutures or staples, these will usually be removed 14 days after surgery.
 You will also need to limit your pet's activity level for a time and no baths are allowed for the first 14 days after surgery.

 Anything that causes pain in people can be expected to cause pain in animals.
 Pets may not show the same symptoms of pain as people do; they usually don't whine or cry, but you can be sure they feel it.
 Pain medications indicated depend on the surgery performed.
 Major procedures require more pain relief than things like minor lacerations.